roman-milk/roman-milk.github.io/stockholm-syndrome.md

+===

- ****** Stockholm Syndrome ****** byTheTalkMan© They now could both take in Jessica's fully nude form.
+They now could both take in Jessica's fully nude form.
 It was so jarring to see a strange, nude woman in their bedroom.
 The only woman who had ever been nude in this room was Tammy.
 But just seeing this new and gorgeous naked woman in this room was a jarring change.

  Tammy hated that there was not a flaw or blemish anywhere on her.
 She watched her perfect ass bounce as she walked to the bed, towards John.
 John looked up to the ceiling, not wanting to give Jessica the pleasure of catching him staring at her naked form.
 He exhaled loudly, nervous for what was about to happen.